|

 After arrival in Tahiti, prior to our departure to the out islands, we will always remember, chatting with a fellow at the then Beachcomber Bar.
 He too just arrived.
 What we didn't know initially and which eventually was revealed, was that this was his second trip with his first trip being only a month prior.
 Upon his return to Boston, he closed shop, rented his home and returned to Tahiti for a time to be determined.
 Talk about island fever!

 When we left Polynesia, I brought with me a bottle of Hinano which adorns my book shelf to this day.
 And I borrowed the name Motu Iti which I gave to my boat(s) and eventually this website baring its name.
 In regards to the latter, one day I got to playing with html, the code of the internet.
 Now what to do with this new knowledge?
 Well, I got creative and with some pictures I took or found on the web plus some music I purchased during my visit, came up with this simple page - MotuIti.com.
 That was in the mid '90's, the early days of the internet.
 From inception there has been little updating of this page except the addition of two more "selectable" songs, a change in a couple pictures.
 I then added this dissertation in Spring 2011 as the world tumbles into financial turmoil and social unrest.
-2015 saw some reformatting to HTML5 to accomodate iPhones.
-And the world is still at unrest only for different reasons.
+2015 saw some reformatting to HTML5 and in 2024 a mega image page was added above.

 Even prior to that, in 2007, I started to read and see TV documentaries on rising sea water levels impacting the fragile atolls of the region which necessitated its mention here.
 For those interested, do a Google search on the subject, there is plenty to read including Sitting by the Sea, a Poem by Jane Resture.
 Because of the aforementioned, I feel a sense of urgency and hope that sometime soon we should return to Polynesia, the most beautiful region in God's world.
 There are still places I hope to see; The Atolls of the Cooks and of course Suvarov where Tom Neale settled.
 The Tuamotus and Marquesas the final resting place or Paul Gauguin and where Herman Melville fell in love with lovely Fayaway, and finally the Island Kingdom of Tonga.